 - Drink plenty of water, eat soft foods and get plenty of rest.
 This will help your body recover faster.
 Avoid foods with seeds, nuts, oatmeal, or rice.
 Suggested foods to eat: blended soups, broths, greek yogurt, mashed potatoes, scrambled eggs, applesauce, mashed bananas, avocado, smoothies.

 - Use ice packs, 20 minutes on and 20 minutes off, for the first 2 days to minimize swelling.

-- If necessary, use a folded damp gauze compress in the area, changing it periodically, until bleeding stops.
+- Immediately after extraction bite on gauze for 20-30 minutes.
+If necessary, use a folded damp gauze compress in the area, changing it periodically, until bleeding stops.

-Pain medication is to be taken as follows:
+Pain medication is to be taken as followed: